 News Feed Archive

-The Independent Schools Council of Australia (ISCA) has welcomed the passing of the Copyright Amendment (Disability and Other Measures) Bill 2016 and the reforms it will deliver.
+The Independent Schools Council of Australia (ISCA) has today welcomed the introduction of the Copyright Amendment (Service Providers) Bill 2017 which will extend safe harbour provisions in the Copyright Act to schools.